-Read ahead for 5 habits that you can adopt to help you boost your impact at work and become a better Safety Manager.
+If you’re asking yourself, “How do I become a safety manager in my workplace,” then read ahead for 5 habits that you can adopt to help you boost your impact at work and become a better workplace Safety Manager.

 Take a Proactive Approach to Safety

 As a Safety Manager, you’re responsible for planning, implementing and overseeing employee safety while at work.
-While this responsibility can be overwhelming at times, effective Safety Managers combat this pressure by establishing proactive safety measures.
-Proactive safety protocols allow you to focus on performance improving initiatives that minimize risky situations rather than reacting once an accident has occurred.
+While this responsibility of a workplace safety manager can be overwhelming at times, effective managers combat this pressure by establishing proactive safety measures.
+Proactive safety manager protocols allow you to focus on performance evaluation improving initiatives that minimize risky situations rather than reacting once an accident has occurred.

 Proactive measures that can be taken include regular assessments of the work environment to identify potential hazards or proper safety education and training for each employee.
 Tasks like these can seem tedious or mundane, but completing these tasks before an incident happens can save your company a significant amount of time and money.
 According to a safety performance report by the Associated Builders and Contractors, proactive measures can boost jobsite safety by 670%.